 A notorious example of this is 'Traveline' - the government-backed telephone helpline for bus travellers.
 See the article on the Daily Mail website headed:

 Many organisations with 0870/0871* numbers also have cheaper alternative numbers, but they tend to keep quiet about them.

-Under the Freedom of Information Act, if you write to a government department which has 0870/0871 numbers, you can insist they give you details of any cheaper, alternative numbers such as geographic ones (01 and 02 codes).
+Under the Freedom of Information Act 2000, if you write to a government department which has 0870/0871 (or 0845) numbers, you can insist they give you details of any cheaper, alternative numbers such as geographic ones (01 and 02 codes).

-Some organisations which use 0870 or 0871 numbers have responded to public concern and have changed their numbers to cheaper tariffs, such as :
+Some organisations which used 0870 or 0871* numbers have responded to public concern and changed their numbers to cheaper tariffs, such as :

 In early 2007 the phone regulator Ofcom launched the '03' rate.
 This avoids the tariff problems of 0870 and 0871* (and 0845).

-'03' is a lovely tariff - non-geographic, but only charged at geographic (01/02) rates.
+'03' is a lovely tariff - it's non-geographic, but only charged at geographic (01/02) rates.
 Unfortunately, only a few organisations have switched to it so far - but things are improving.
-Phone companies are required by law to charge geographic rate for 03 numbers.
+With 03 numbers, phone companies are required by law to charge only geographic rate (or less).